henatan99/micro-reddit/README.md

-# Micro-reddit
+# Micro-Reddit

-In this project we built a micro reddit with different models, for users, posts and comments.
+In this project, we built a micro Reddit with different models, for users, posts, and comments.
 The main goal for this project was to use active records and database associations.

 # Built with

 * Ruby on rails
-* SQlite
+* SQLite
 * rubocop linters
 * Vs code